 LL.M. in Elder Law - About Electronic Education

 By offering the LL.M. in Elder Law through electronic education, attorneys will be able to continue their current jobs while using technology to earn the LL.M.
-The LL.M. is designed to be completed in three semesters (fall, spring and fall semesters) by students taking a full course load of three classes per semester.
-Students who wish to take only one or two courses per semester will need four or five semesters to complete the degree.
+By taking two courses per semester, the LL.M. may be completed in four semesters (fall, spring, fall, spring) Students may complete the program in three semesters (fall, spring, fall) by taking three courses per semester, but must obtain approval from the Program Director.

-Note: Students who enter each fall are required to take one three-day course on campus in October.
-This course, Select Topics in Elder Law, is offered in conjunction with the annual Special Needs Trusts conference.
+Note: Students entering each Spring and Fall are required to take one three-day course on campus in October.
+This course, Select Topics in Elder Law, is offered in conjunction with Stetson's National Conference on Special Needs Planning and Special Needs Trusts conference.
 Although no tuition is charged for this one-credit course, students are required to pay a registration fee to attend the conference.